NietoDeveloper/MySQL_DataBase/SECURITY.md

 - **Row-scoped access viviews, not native RLS.** MySQL has no Row-Level Security feature.
-The closest practical equivalent here is _my_noatch tnderlying `users` / `sessions` / `notifications` / `user_settings` tables directly.
-Your application must run `SET @app_current_user_id = '<uuid>';` at the start of each connection/request, before any read or write against those views.
+The closest practical equivalent here is _my_noatch tnderlying `users` / `sessions` / `notifications` / `user_settings` tables direc Your application must run `SET @app_current_user_id = '<uuid>';` at the start of each connection/request, before any read or write against those views.
   **Read this carefully: this is weaker than Postres RLS.** A session